Ecommerce Inventory Management: 16 Best Practices in 2023

 There are many aspects of running an ecommerce business that change over time.
 Business models, channels to market, payment gateways, shipping options & services are some examples that have evolved dramatically in recent years.

-ecommerce inventory management is another area that has seen massive transformation.
+ecommerce inventory management is another area that has seen a massive transformation.

 According to Wasp, 43% of small businesses still employ manual inventory controls.
-What this really means is that 43% of small companies are prone to errors.
+This means that 43% of small companies are prone to errors.

 The growth of big data and the development of advanced analytics tools have enabled businesses to make informed decisions, optimize their operations and create new business models.

-It’s essential to future proof your ecommerce inventory management systems in order to continually deliver the best possible customer experience.
+It’s essential to future-proof your ecommerce inventory management systems to continually deliver the best possible customer experience.

-We will take a look at some ecommerce inventory management best practices that will help you achieve operational excellence and the kind of results that can transform your business.
+We will look at some ecommerce inventory management best practices that will help you achieve operational excellence and the results that can transform your business.

 What is ecommerce Inventory management?

-Ecommerce inventory management is the process of tracking the quantities, locations, pricing, and products available in your online store.
+Ecommerce inventory management tracks the quantities, locations, pricing, and products available in your online store.

-Items may be produced in-house, obtained from a third-party logistics fulfillment facility (3PL), or stored in a separate firm and purchased through dropshipping.
+Items may be produced in-house, obtained from a third-party logistics fulfillment facility (3PL), stored in a separate firm, and purchased through dropshipping.

-Businesses use an ecommerce inventory management system to keep track of which goods are overstocked, available, understocked, and unavailable.
+Businesses use an ecommerce inventory management system to track which goods are overstocked, available, understocked, and unavailable.

 Inventory management is closely connected to a business’s finances.
-In any given big warehouse, perfect inventory management allows you to see the amount of revenue potential from every single pallet from a bird’s-eye view.
+In any given big warehouse, perfect inventory management allows you to see the revenue potential from every pallet from a bird’s-eye view.